 Others suggest either keeping FIV positive cats isolated from FIV negative cats or rehoming the FIV positive cat in a single cat household.
 Your veterinarian is the best person to speak to in this regard.

 No, it is not possible to catch FIV from your cat, nor is it possible for your cat to catch HIV from a human.
 While both viruses come from the same family, they are species specific.
+Dogs can also not catch FIV from cats.

 Can other cats in my home catch FIV?